lubojr/naucse.python.cz/lessons/beginners-en/introduction2/index.md

 You can find our tutorial here: [Google Colab Tutorial](//drive.google.com/file/d/1KPlvbwGpIe8HQVkancKk6wuTwhV5VkRc/view).
 This tool will allow the mentors to provide a better feedback.

+The homeworks should be submitted in our [homework submission tool](https://pyladiesvienna.pythonanywhere.com/submtool) created by our past PyLadies Beginners Course participants Dani and Yana.
+To make our lives easier, please use your `name` in the same "spelling" every time you submit the homeworks (we group your submissions by name later).

 ## What to do after this course?

 * You will need to practice a lot so you don't forget everything.